esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 - what is the percentage of majority species in MRSA_CO_HA_473 and MRSA_CO_HA_479?
 - how different they look?
 - what is the percentage of Staphylococcus aureus in MRSA_CO_HA_479?
+- majority of reads in MRSA_CO_HA_479 remained unclassified? what could be the possible explanation?

 Lets visualize the same information in an ionteractive form.